Analysis | Trump, Biden and the facts: The tale of the tape

 - He meant to say the employer tax was 7.5 percent, not “5 percent and 4 percent.”

-During another debate, Biden falsely said more than 90 percent of the American people think we have to get assault weapons off the street.
+During another debate, Biden falsely said more than 90 percent of the American people believe we have to get assault weapons off the street.
 Support for banning the sale of assault weapons usually ranges from 50 to 60 percent in recent surveys.
 Biden mixed up the statistics for polling on expanding background checks, which does get support in the 90 percent range.

-Biden even attacked Trump once for fingerprinting food stamp recipients — when he meant to refer to former New York Mayor Mike Bloomberg.
+Biden even attacked Trump once for fingerprinting food stamp recipients — when he meant to refer to former New York mayor Mike Bloomberg.

 Revisionist history